What is Angelman syndrome?

-- a small head size, which is often noticeable by two years of age
+- a small head size (microcephaly), which is often noticeable by two years of age

 - irregular brain wave patterns (which can cause seizures or epilepsy).

-Other traits also seen in children with with Angelman syndrome can include:
+Other traits also seen in children with Angelman syndrome include:

 - facial features that include a flattened back of the head, a tongue that sticks out, a wide mouth and widely spaced teeth, and eyes that look in different directions (strabismus)

 - physical features that include light hair and eye colour (compared with other family members), curvature of the spine (scoliosis) and flat, out-turned feet